renovatebot/renovate/docs/usage/java.md

 Renovate does not support:

-- Projects which do not have either a `build.gradle` or `build.gradle.kts` in the repository root.
+- Projects which do not have either a `build.gradle` or `build.gradle.kts` in the repository root
-- Android projects that require extra configuration to run (e.g. setting the Android SDK).
+- Android projects that require extra configuration to run (e.g. setting the Android SDK)
-- Gradle versions older than version 5.0.
+- Gradle versions older than version 5.0
-- Catalogs defined inside a `build.gradle` or `build.gradle.kts` file rather than in TOML.
+- Catalogs defined inside a `build.gradle` or `build.gradle.kts` file rather than in TOML
-- Catalogs with version ranges.
+- Catalogs with version ranges
-- Catalogs using the `required`, `strictly`, `preferred`, `reject`, and `rejectAll` version declarations.
+- Catalogs using the `required`, `strictly`, `preferred`, `reject`, and `rejectAll` version declarations
-- Catalogs with custom names that do not end in `.toml`.
+- Catalogs with custom names that do not end in `.toml`
 - Catalogs outside the `gradle` folder whose names do not end in `.versions.toml`

 ### How It Works